cyrusobrien/cyrusobrien/_pages/home.md

 ### Writing about Inequality and the Affordability Crisis

 I recently started a blog called [In *Our* Economy](http://inoureconomy.org) where I write about the economy as **people** experience it.
-All the content is free, but you can subscribe on Substack to get every post in your inbox.
+All the content is free, but you can [subscribe on Substack](https://inoureconomy.substack.com/) to get every post in your inbox.

-<iframe src="https://inoureconomy.substack.com/embed" width="480" height="320" style="border: 1px solid #EEE; background: white" frameborder="0" scrolling="no"></iframe>

 ### Advocacy Publications